 Singapore is not a city I readily associate with literature but there are a surprising amount of books to read, places to visit and activities for book lovers to enjoy in Singapore.

 With a few days to explore Singapore I made it my mission to see all of the ‘book sights’ and pick up some local fiction to help me understand a bit more about this tiny country.
-If you’re a book lover with a layover or some time to explore Singapore then you’re in luck, here is your perfect guide to all things books in Singapore!
+If you’re a book lover with a layover or visited Singapore a few times and want to see something different to all the mainstream sights in Singapore then you’re in luck, here is your perfect guide to all things books in Singapore!

 Crazy Rich Asians – Kevin Kwan